astronomer/astro-blog/posts/the-future-of-banking-how-can-apache-airflow-help.md

 Apart from staying ahead of the fintech competition by differentiating the service and having to adjust quickly to the ever-changing market, there’s a challenge of data.

-Banks deal with petabytes of information about their customers, however, they may struggle with using that data efficiently to make predictions and provide valuable service.
+Banks deal with petabytes of information about their customers, however, they may struggle with making the most of that data—to make predictions and provide valuable service.
 The majority of banks still use legacy tools and services that are hard to scale and maintain.
 Not to mention different teams using their own tools and datasets, causing [data silos](https://www.astronomer.io/blog/data-silos-what-are-they-how-to-fix-them).

+Additionally, many of the banks cannot benefit from the power of the cloud due to regulatory issues and heavy investments in their own on-premise infrastructure which makes the challenge of modernising their stack even more difficult.

 ## What should banks do to overcome those challenges?